Van-Vu/car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+- I choose to visualize the convolution layer of the image that was incorrectly identify above
+- The model can clearly identify the boundary of the sign
+- One feature is blackout
+- The model has difficulty in identifying the sign symbol at the center, that's why the prediction varies from speed class to vehicle to turning sign

 ![alt text][image20]